JacobSanford/docker-slack-hodor/README.md

 # jacobsanford/slack-hodor
-Docker container : leverages [python-rtmbot](https://github.com/slackhq/python-rtmbot) and [python-rtmbot-hodor](https://github.com/JacobSanford/python-rtmbot-hodor) to listen for mentions of Hodor's name in a Slack channel and replies with a message.
+Docker image : leverages [python-rtmbot](https://github.com/slackhq/python-rtmbot) and [python-rtmbot-hodor](https://github.com/JacobSanford/python-rtmbot-hodor) to listen for mentions of Hodor's name in a Slack channel and replies with a message.

 Messages are pre-defined from a basic module import and classified by mood.